 After graduating cosmetology school in 2008, she began styling hair part time in a small, private suite at Image Expo Salon in Arlington, Texas.

 In March 2010, through the implementation of an aggressive marketing plan equipped with an appealing web site, online booking, loyalty programs, frequency discounts and community partnerships, she was able to grow her clientele significantly and she chose to resign from her position at The Dallas Morning News and pursue a career in the cosmetology industry full time.
 In 2012 the business continued to thrive and confirmed that she needed to expand from a 100 square foot private suite to a 1,500 square foot salon.
 As a young girl, LaTarah’s mother instilled in her the importance of giving back to the community.
 Being a business owner of a salon allows her the opportunity to give through a channel she’s passionate about.
 She is known for partnering with local non-profit organizations such as Alpha Kappa Alpha Sorority, Inc., the Arlington Life Shelter, the Duncanville Outreach Ministry and the Duncanville Police Department in a host of events such as back to school backpack drives, breast cancer awareness makeovers, food and toy drives, personal hygiene kit collections and academic scholarship fundraisers.

-She is currently a marketing consultant and business coach for stylists in the cosmetology industry aspiring to grow their business in class series entitled Be About the Business: A Plan for the Professional stylist.
+She is currently a marketing consultant and business coach for beauty professionals in the cosmetology industry aspiring to grow their business with one on one consulting or classes entitled Be About the Business.
 She partners with industry leaders such as Paul Mitchell Beauty Schools and Ben Adams of the B. Adams Corporation to coach cosmetologists in business fundamentals.